COVID-19 Response: Please note that masks must be worn at all times in Pius Library except when you are alone in a study room with the door closed.

-In addition to the above, the person who made the reservation is responsible for the following:
+In addition to the above, the person who made the reservation is responsible for:

 - Please keep room tidy and remove trash.
 If the trash can is full in the study room, please use other trash cans on the floor.

 - Please be aware that loud conversation can be heard outside of the study room.
 Please be considerate.

 - If you know you will not be using a reserved room, please make sure to cancel your reservation using the link in your confirmation email.

 - Please arrive within 10 minutes of your reserved start time.
 Otherwise, your entire reservation will be forfeited.

 Pius Library has four study rooms (402, 406, 501, 502) that are formal classrooms scheduled by the registrar that may not be reserved.
 The rooms may be used on a first come, first served basis, if available.
 Please be advised, you may be asked to vacate the room for a scheduled event.
 Scheduled events, that can change daily, can be viewed on the online calendar 25Live.
 From the 25Live homepage, click on the blue "Locations" tab and type "Pius" in the search box.

 Lockers are available on a first-come, first-served basis for SLU students, faculty, and staff.
 There are single-day-use only lockers available on the first floor.
 Long-term rentals are available for eight large lockers on the third floor wing (please inquire at the Patron Services desk across from the cafe).